 Transportation & Airport Transfer

-Getting around Porto is pretty easy with both tram and buses available.
-If you stay in the city center you can probably walk to most places you want to visit, including Gaia, technically a separate city on the other side of the river where all the Port wine cellars are located.
-The tram system is relevantly new and is quick and clean.
+Getting around Porto is pretty easy, with both trams and buses available.
+However, part of the charm of Porto is being able to wander on foot and discover new things.
+Everything in the center is compact, and you can probably walk to most places you want to visit, including Gaia, technically a separate city on the other side of the river where all the Port wine cellars are located.
+The tram system is relatively new and is quick and clean.
 Though it goes underground in the city center, it’s really more of a tram system than a proper subway.
-Tickets worked based on zones so you pay for the distance travel.
-You buy you tickets from the automated machine and you must choose your zone based on your starting and ending stations.
-Tram line E (violet) connects the city center to the airport for 2€ and a 45 min ride.
+Tickets work based on zones, so you pay for the distance traveled.
+You buy your tickets from the automated machine, and you must choose your zone based on your starting and ending stations.
+Tram line E (violet) connects the city center to the airport for 2€ and a 45-minute ride.

 Gay Hotels in Porto